alan-turing-institute/CuCalc/README.md

 # CuCalc = CUDA + CoCalc Docker container

-CoCalc rebased ontop of tensorflow and cuda.
+CoCalc rebased on top of tensorflow and CUDA.

 This repository contains a recipe to make a CoCalc container image that adds CUDA support and the following machine learning applications